riveazero/eloquent-js-exercises/README.md

-My solutions to the end-of-chapter exercises from [*Eloquent JavaScript*](https://eloquentjavascript.net/) by Marijn Haverbeke.
+My solutions to the end-of-chapter exercises from [*Eloquent JavaScript* (2018)](https://eloquentjavascript.net/) by Marijn Haverbeke.